Ojito Wilderness Area | New Mexico

 Directions

-From Bernalillo, travel on U.S. 550 about 21 miles (about 2 miles before San Ysidro) turning left onto Cabezon Road (County Road 906).
+From Bernalillo, New Mexico, travel on U.S. 550 about 21 miles (about 2 miles before San Ysidro) turning left onto Cabezon Road (County Road 906).
 Follow the left fork approximately 9 and 1/4 miles to an Ojito Wilderness sign.
 Continue about 3/4 mile to an undeveloped parking area on the left.

 Fees